npgy/album2vid/README.md

 As you can see, the tracks have their numbers in front of them, and the cover art is named "cover.jpg".
 This program also accepts "cover.png".

-Once you open the program, it will ask for the directory of your album's files.
-You can paste in the path url or just run the program inside that folder and hit enter.
-After it converts your audio files and cover art to a video, a file named "out.mp4" will appear.
+After it converts your audio files and cover art to a video, a file named "out.mp4" will appear in the same directory you ran the command on.
 This is your final video, you are ready to upload!
 In addition, this program also generates a tracklist with timestamps for you!
-It will output to the file "tracklist.txt"
+It will output to the file "tracklist.txt" in that same directory.

 ## Compiling
 To compile this python script I use PyInstaller, which can be installed via pip like so: `pip install pyinstaller`.